 Experienced Champion for Schools

-A quality education is vital to our children’s future, job opportunities, and achievement–whether they choose to go to college or learn a trade. – Vicki Kraft
+A quality education is vital to our children’s future, job opportunities, and achievement–whether they choose to go to college, start a business, or learn a trade. – Vicki Kraft

 During the past 10 years while working as a Sr. Account Executive with Dell, I worked on a daily basis, in-person, with Washington K-12 School Districts across the state—including Evergreen School District, Vancouver School District, and Battle Ground School District to Kennewick School District, Moses Lake School District, Bellevue School District, and over 50 more.